dounbug/nft_gif_generatooor/README.md

 | ----- face_2.gif

 ```
- - Subdiretory names must match layer names in **LAYERS_ORDER** in order to be processed
+- Subdirectory names must match layer names in [LAYERS_ORDER](https://github.com/0xDounia/nft_gif_generatooor/blob/main/src/config.py#L10) in order to be processed

-## How To Run 🏃‍♀️
+# How To Run 🏃‍♀️
 1. From the **nft_gif_generatooor** directory, run the below command for a 1 time conversion of all GIF files into their separate PNG files required to produce the final GIFs.
-These files will be stored in the _GIF_DECONSTRUCTED_LAYERS_PATH_ defined in [config.py] (https://github.com/0xDounia/nft_gif_generatooor/blob/main/src/config.py), which will be built upon the first run.
+These files will be stored in the [GIF_DECONSTRUCTED_LAYERS_PATH]([config.py](https://github.com/0xDounia/nft_gif_generatooor/blob/main/src/config.py)), which will be built upon the first run.
 ```
 python3 src/convert_gif_to_png.py
 ```